From cold snacks to hot sandwiches and three course meals, UK trains have really improved their catering facilities in recent years.

 Often, as part of the benefits package when travelling First Class, the food is brought directly to you.
 For example, on Grand Central trains, an 'at-seat' services is provided forpassengers, offering locally sourced food and drink, whilst Standard Class passengers have access to the buffet car (available on all their trains).

-From 22nd May 2011, as part of a significant service upgrade, East Coast is providing complementary food and drink to its First Class passengers.
+East Coast provide complementary food and drink to its First Class passengers.
 You can enjoy a full breakfast until 11am on weekdays, lunch until 3pm and even afteroon tea on certain services.

 So, whether you're travelling for business or leisure - you can enjoy excellent catering facilities on many UK trains in both Standard and First Class.